keptn/keptn.github.io/content/docs/develop/reference/cli/index.md

     keptn install --platform=openshift
     ```

-#### Optional keptn install flags
+**Optional keptn install flags**

-* `keptn-version`: To specify a specfic Keptn release to install.
+* `keptn-version` - To specify a specfic Keptn release to install.

     ```console
     keptn install --keptn-version=0.6.0
     ```

-* `gateway`: To specify the gateway type which can be *NodePort* or *LoadBalancer*.
+* `gateway` - To specify the gateway type which can be *NodePort* or *LoadBalancer*.

     ```console
     keptn install --gateway=[NodePort|LoadBalancer]
     ```

-* `creds`: To specify a JSON file containing cluster information needed for the installation.
+* `creds` - To specify a JSON file containing cluster information needed for the installation.
 This allows to skip user prompts to execute a *silent* Keptn installation.

     ```console
     keptn install --creds=./creds.json